hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/set3_simulated_metagenomes/README.md

 MiSeq       | 328,243    | 234,764    | 64,454     | 144,859    | 134,453
 NovaSeq     | 42,881     | 40,366     | 16,052     | 21,087     | 18,087

-The five abundance profiles used for simulation come from marine metagenomes.
+The five abundance profiles used for simulation come from marine metagenomes obtained from SRA.
+SRR4831655 and SRR4831664 are from study PRJNA237344; the other three are from study PRJNA385855.
 Bacterial and phage population abundance profiles were obtained using Kraken2 and Bracken.
 Phage content was supplemented to include a value of 5% phage.
 2M paired-end reads were generated using InSilicoSeq based on the 5 abundance profiles, and using the 3 built-in error models (HiSeq, MiSeq, and NovaSeq).
 Simulated reads were assembled with MegaHit v1.2.9 with a minimum contig length of 1000 bp.
 Contigs assembled from simulated reads were also binned with MetaBAT 2 v2:2.15 and using Bowtie2 v2.4.5 for indexing.
 The following number of bins were created.

 Error Model | SRR4831655 | SRR4831664 | SRR5720259 | SRR5720320 | SRR6507280
 | :-------: | :--------: | :--------: | :--------: | :--------: | :--------: |